 These objectives replace and supersede those described in the "Business of the Company" section of our Short form base shelf prospectus dated November 25, 2024 (the "Base Shelf Prospectus).
 All clinical development plans are subject to additional funding (see "Liquidity and Capital Resources" below).

 ACHIEVEMENTS & HIGHLIGHTS

-The following are the achievements and highlights for the year ending December 31, 2024, through to the date hereof:
+The following are the achievements and highlights for the three months ending March 31, 2025, through to the date hereof: